Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

     ```
     ![Image before cropping](img/before_cropping_panorama.png)

+    - Compile.
+    - Test your program.
+    - Add the corresponding image in your report.

-    - Now we can crop the image with the autoCrop function I provided:
+9. Now we can crop the image with the autoCrop function I provided:
     ```cpp
     panorama_image = autoCrop(panorama_image);
     ```
     ![Image after cropping](img/final_panorama.png)

-    __NOTE: IN YOUR REPORT YOU MUST DISPLAY THE INTERMEDIATE IMAGES TO ILLUSTRATE WHAT THE CODE DOES.__ As we say, "an image is worth 10,000 words".

-- Visualise (`imshow`) and save (`imwrite`) the panorama.
-Job done!
+    - Compile.
+    - Test your program.
+    - Add the corresponding image in your report.

-- **Additional work:** Use a slider to adjust threshold using a trackbar.
+10. **Additional work:** Use a slider to adjust threshold using a trackbar.
+    - Add evidence in your report

-- **Additional work:** Make it possible to stitch together 3 or more images.
+11. **Additional work:** Make it possible to stitch together 3 or more images.
     1. make sure you use the command line arguments to load the image files,
     2. at the end of the stitching, `panorama_image` becomes `left_image`,
     3. add a for loop to repeat the main steps.

+    - Add evidence of testing in your report